Mohamed8Dishesh/salary-predection-app/README.md

 * **Random Forest:** An ensemble learning method based on decision trees.
 * **XGBoost (Extreme Gradient Boosting):** A powerful gradient boosting algorithm known for its high performance.

-Model performance was evaluated using appropriate metrics [mention the specific metric if you remember, e.g., R-squared, Mean Squared Error, Accuracy].
 The **XGBoost model demonstrated the best performance with an accuracy of approximately 0.97**, outperforming Linear Regression and Random Forest.
 This trained XGBoost model (`best_model.pkl`) was then used for the Streamlit application.

 ## Deployment